-We need to raise money to fund our current and future work.
-As a registered charity we take our public benefit obligations seriously; at the same time we will be discreet and ethical in our dealings with consultancy clients.
+As a registered charity we take our public benefit obligations seriously and we will not compromise our independence, objectivity, intellectual rigour and social purpose.
+At the same time we enjoy mutually rewarding relationships with a range of organisations and individuals and we are discreet and ethical in working with consultancy clients.
 The following principles underpin our external relationships.

 We will withdraw from any activity that places our independence at risk.
 We will not allow direct control over our methods or outcomes in return for grants, donations or sponsorship.
 However for privately-commissioned consultancy we will follow normal business practice in relation to confidentiality, methods, publication etc; such terms will be agreed in writing.